rollerb/sinon-cheat-sheet/README.md

 );
 ```

-Also note, that if no callback is provided to the stubbed function, and you apply `yields` on the stub, then at runtime you will receiving the following error:
+Also note, that if no callback is provided to the stubbed function, and you apply `yields` on the stub, then at runtime you will receive the following error:

 ```javascript
 TypeError: start expected to yield, but no callback was passed.